shuklasp10/concepts/css-notes.md

 set margin and padding 0 for all elements for consistency set element size = border + padding + content (doesn't include margin)
 ```
-//set margin and padding 0 for all elements for consistency
-//set element size = border + padding + content (doesn't include margin)
 * {
     margin: 0;
     padding: 0;